MarcPozzo/MyProjects/README.md

 ## Ashare (start in November 2019)

-The goal is to predict the electricity consumption for more than 1,500 buildings, for different energy uses.
+The goal is to develop  models of metered building energy usage in the following areas:
-It refers to the kaggle competition for more details and to download data follow the link below: https://www.kaggle.com/c/ashrae-energy-prediction
+It refers to the kaggle competition for more details and to download data follow the link below:
+- chilled water, electric,
+- hot water,
+- steam meters.
+The data comes from over 1,000 buildings over a three-year timeframe. https://www.kaggle.com/c/ashrae-energy-prediction

 ## Birds_Detection

 The puropose is to detect a maximum of birds in fields.
-Birds eat seeds in fields and farmers loose a part of their harverst, that is why we want to detect them in order to make them fear.
+Birds eat seeds in fields and farmers loose a part of their harverst, that is why we want to detect them in order to make them run away.
-Custom Convolutional Neural Network was used such as Lenet or YoloV2.
+Custom Convolutional Neural Networks was used such as Lenet or YoloV2.

+If you want more details or to collaborate with me, please feel free to contact me at my email: marc.pozzo@gmail.com